robertklep/node-port-mux/README.md

   // match TLS (HTTPS) requests (versions 3.{0,1,2,3}) using a regular expression .addRule(/^\x16\x03[\x00-\x03]/, '192.168.1.1:443') // regex match

-  // you can also forward to UNIX domain sockets (which should already exist when you call .addRule()):
+  // you can forward to UNIX domain sockets (which should already exist when you call .addRule()):
   .addRule(..., '/tmp/my-unix-domain-socket')

-  // you can also pass a matcher function:
+  // you can also provide a function to perform the matching:
   .addRule(function(chunk) {
     // - chunk is a Buffer
     // - if the function returns true, the match is considered a success.